MetaRPC/GoMT5/docs/Stream/StreamingQuotes.md

 ## ⚠️ Pitfalls

 * No trading side-effects, but **high CPU/log I/O** possible if you print every tick.
-* On quiet markets you may see long pauses — это нормально.
+* On quiet markets you may see long pauses — this is normal.

 ---